 It is important to understand that as a production process is evaluated, the variation of the gauge is inherently part of the variation observed in the process.
 Gauge makers apply as a general rule that a gauge must be 10 times as accurate as the product tolerances.
 So, we are very mild when we only apply a factor of two.

 But that is not the only thing.
 Egyptologists also explain the building accuracy of the pyramids at the present day.
 They cannot seem to deal with the fact that the Nubian (African) plate on which the pyramids are located has moved since the time they were built.
 These tiny plate movements must be corrected in the contemporary data of both the levelness and the orientation to find the correct data at the time the pyramids were built.

 After correcting the data in the right way we find astounding accuracies which cannot be explained with the proposed simple tools, not even by a factor of 10.
-So be critical to what Egyptologists claim.
-They are wrong in virtually every aspect.
+So, be critical towards claims of Egyptologists about supposed methods.
+They are based on nothing more than unscientific ideas.
 They might have a monopoly on their “science” of the pyramids, they have no monopoly on mathematics and logic, and on top of that, they are no engineers.

 The question is: how probable is the claim that Khufu is built at a latitude that matches the speed of light?

 When we perform simple straightforward calculations there’s a probability of a whopping 1 to 900,000 that the claim is false.
 Does that mean that the odds for Khufu’s latitude to represent the speed of light is very high: 99.99989%?
 The answer is: NO. Why not?
 Because that is the straightforward chance that two seemingly unrelated things match to each other.
 The probability calculation needs to be corrected, and I will explain why.

 Probability calculations need often corrections, because we pick just one item of many other possible items.
 For example:

 - there are three pyramids,